nkarnik/data-sync-ingestion/README.md

 - **Behavioral implication**: Expired cursors can be “resurrected,” enabling continued pagination without restarting from scratch.

 ## AI Tools Used
-- Used Gemini for boilerplate generation, Docker orchestration, and Postgres transaction structuring.
+- Used Gemini and Codex for boilerplate generation, Docker orchestration, and Postgres transaction structuring.